Piers Anthony: In other media

 Act One of episode 470 of the radio program This American Life is an account of boyhood obsessions with Piers Anthony.
 The act is written and narrated by writer Logan Hill who, as a 12-year-old, was consumed with reading Anthony's novels.
 For a decade he felt he must have been Anthony's number one fan, until, when he was 22, he met "Andy" at a wedding and discovered their mutual interest in the writer.
 Andy is interviewed for the story and explains that, as a teenager, he had used escapist novels in order to cope with his alienating school and home life in Buffalo, New York.
 In 1987, at age 15, he decided to run away to Florida in order to try to live with Piers Anthony.
 The story includes Anthony's reflections on these events.

-Naomi King, the daughter of writer Stephen King, enjoyed reading books by Piers Anthony, which included things like pixies, imps and fairies.
-After she told her father, "Dad, I just don't like those to be scared.
-Would you write something with dragons in it?", he wrote The Eyes of the Dragon which was originally published in 1984 and later in 1987 by Viking Press.

 But What of Earth?

 Early in Anthony's literary career, there was a dispute surrounding the original publication (1976) of But What of Earth?.
 Editor Roger Elwood commissioned the novel for his nascent science-fiction line Laser Books.
 According to Anthony, he completed But What of Earth?, and Elwood accepted and purchased it.
 Elwood then told Anthony that he wished to make several minor changes, and in order not to waste Anthony's time, he had hired copy editor (and author) Robert Coulson to retype the manuscript with the changes.
 Anthony described Coulson as a friend and was initially open to his contribution.

 However, Elwood told Coulson he was to be a full collaborator, free to make revisions to Anthony's text in line with suggestions made by other copy editors.
 Elwood promised Coulson a 50–50 split with Anthony on all future royalties.
 According to Anthony, the published novel was very different from his version, with changes to characters and dialog, and with scenes added and removed.
 Anthony felt the changes worsened the novel.
 Laser's ultimate publication of But What of Earth? listed Anthony and Coulson together as collaborators.
 Publication rights were reverted to Anthony under threat of legal action.
 In 1989, Anthony (re)published his original But What of Earth? in an annotated edition through Tor Books.
 This edition contains an introduction and conclusion setting out the story of the novel's permutations and roughly 60 pages of notes by Anthony giving examples of changes to plot and characters, and describing some of the comments made by copy editors on his manuscript.